benkrichman/geocontour/README.md

 #### geocontour.masksearch.center2()
 Returns a mask over a range of input latitudes and longitudes determined by an input boundary
   - Critera for inclusion of a cell is whether the center of the cell falls within the boundary
-  - Functionally matches geocontour.masksearch.center(), but utilizes matplotlib.path functions, which are probably optimized and thus is roughly 2.5\*sqrt(N) faster for N points, though lacks a "precision" buffer input
+  - Functionally matches geocontour.masksearch.center(), but utilizes matplotlib.path functions, which are probably optimized and capable of being vectorized, and thus is significantly faster

 #### geocontour.masksearch.nodes()
 Returns a mask over a range of input latitudes and longitudes determined by an input boundary